 Sometimes the change needs to be drastic, often including a complete rebranding.
 The journey will most likely be painful and costly, but done right; it can lead to profitable growth.
-This blog post will answer the key questions to help you find if your business need to rebrand.
+This blog post will answer the key questions to help you find if your business needs rebranding.

 Usually, the need for change originates from one or a combination of the following reasons: